From How-To Guides To Market Trends: 17 Blog Ideas For Real Estate To Attract More Clients

 Choose blog topics strategically

-You can use SEO tools like Ahrefs to find keywords with good search volume but low competition.
-Using real estate keywords in your blog content can drive more traffic to your website and are often highly actionable.
+Using real estate keywords in your blog content can drive more traffic to your website and is often highly actionable.
 Check out our full guide on SEO to learn more about keyword research.

 Plan your content calendar

-Bloggers who post two to six times weekly are 50% more likely to report strong results.
-Additionally, 44% of people say they typically consume three to five pieces of content before engaging with a business.
-You need to develop and publish blog posts regularly to stay ahead of the game and generate leads consistently.
+Bloggers who post two to six times weekly are 50% more likely to report strong results, and 44% of people say they typically consume three to five pieces of content before engaging with a business.

 Having a comprehensive content calendar will help you ensure you’re posting regularly and consistently.
 A calendar also ensures you cover various topics and can plan content around market cycles, holidays, and local events.